High Complexity is the Biggest Threat to a Modern Business. We Measure and Manage Complexity. Since 2005.

 While it is widely recognized that uncontrolled growth of complexity is an impediment towards sustainable development, there is a proliferation of the so-called metrics and 'definitions' of complexity that have little to do with serious science.
 Many of the definitions often refer to complexity as a 'twilight zone between chaos and order'.
 Clearly, such definitions do not lend themselves to any practical use.

 A serious metric must be bounded.
 If a metric is to respect the laws of physics, it cannot, for example, assume infinite values.
 Complexity is a function which links the functionality of a system with entropy, a measure of disorder as well as of information.
 Complexity is not about counting products, parts or interconnections between components.
-A serious mertic has a unit.
+Moreover, a serious mertic has units.
 We measure complexity in 'complexity bits', or cbits.
 What about the others?

 Complexity is a fundamental property of every system, just like energy.
 It can be measured, hence it can be managed.
 It is not a process.
 It is not about self-organization or swarms of birds.
 It is not order on the edge of chaos.
-Complexity is a physical dimension of all systems, natural and man-made.
+Complexity is a physical dimension, an attribute of all systems, natural and man-made.

 Science has made the greatest leaps forward when scientists were able to generalize and to perform synthesis.
 Speaking of 'complex systems' does science little good as it goes in the direction of fragmentation.
 In Nature there exist systems and processes.
 Some are highly complex, some less.
 Some have high energy, some don't.
 There is no such thing as 'complex systems'.

 The complexity metric by Ontonix is applicable to all systems.
 The metric is universal.
 It is natural.
-This is why we can measure the complexity of a Balance Sheet, a traffic system, an assembly line, or a hospitalized patient, taking into account thousands of variables and all the interactions between them.
+This is why we can measure the complexity of a Balance Sheet, a traffic system, an energy distribution grid, an assembly line, or a hospitalized patient, taking into account thousands of variables and all the interactions between them.

 Solutions For Turbulent Times